(See below for Research Week)

 Students who are completing an independent research project should work with their faculty mentor on where, how, and when their presentation takes place.
 Faculty mentors can provide valuable feedback and advice on how to proceed at all stages.
 Students who have been assisting with a faculty research project must receive the approval of their faculty supervisor before making any plans to present.
 Once approved, students should work with their faculty supervisor on where, how, and when their presentation takes place.

 For guidelines, examples, and a step-by-step guide on how to make a poster presentation, please visit the Office of Undergraduate Research Poster Guide section.

 If you are an undergraduate researcher and you wish to publicize your work, you can apply to participate in the Liberal Arts poster presentation.
-Approved applicants will have their posters professionally printed, courtesy of the College, and will present their poster at the Honors Day reception on Saturday, April 18, from approximately 3:30 to 5:30 p.m. in the Student Activity Center ballroom.
+Approved applicants will have their posters professionally printed, courtesy of the College, and will present their poster at the Honors Day reception on Saturday, April 16, from approximately 3:30 to 5:30 p.m. in the Student Activity Center ballroom.
 Click here to apply to participate.
-The application deadline if Friday, March 13.
+The application deadline is Friday, March 11.

 Researchers who submit applications to participate in the Honors Day Poster Presentation will also have the chance to present their research at the Dean's Research Reception on Thursday, April 23.
 A committee will select the top research posters from Honors Day and ask them to present to college directors, chairs, deans, and faculty at the reception.

 All approved applicants will create a poster to serve as a visual presentation of their research.
 The poster will communicate